Show code cell source

 We provide a handful of different choices for basis functions, and selecting the proper basis function for your input is an important analytical step.
 We will eventually provide guidance on this choice, but for now we’ll give you a decent choice.

-and the window size for the convolution.
-With more basis functions, we’ll be able to
+by providing the number of basis functions and the window size for the convolution.
+With more basis functions, we’ll be able to represent the effect of the corresponding input with the higher precision, at the cost of adding additional parameters.

 # a basis object can be instantiated in "conv" mode for convolving the input.